genesiscommunitysuccess/docs/versioned_docs/version-2022.4/05_operations/02_commands/01_server-commands.md

 SendIt -t FUND -m FUND_BY_ID
 ```

-Modify fields (`-mf`) is a special parameter that can be added to `-m` operations.
-SendTable only attempts to modify the record fields specified in this comma-separated list parameter.
+Modify fields (`-mf`) is a special parameter that can be added to `-m` operations. `SendIt` only attempts to modify the record fields specified in this comma-separated list parameter.

 To delete records, specify `-d` (or `--delete`)